kvenanzi/synthetichealth/docs/phase_3b_synthea_parity_plan.md

 # Phase 3B – Synthea‑Level Clinical Realism

-Goal: Evolve our module engine, authoring DSL, and validation to match the fidelity of Synthea modules (e.g., asthma), including evidence‑based branching, attribute‑driven paths, reusable submodules, and provenance‑backed parameters.
+Goal: Evolve our module engine, authoring DSL, and validation to match the fidelity of Synthea modules (e.g., Asthma in module‑builder), including evidence‑based branching, attribute‑driven paths, reusable submodules, and provenance‑backed parameters sourced from AAAAI, CDC, and other public guidelines.
+All parameters must reference up‑to‑date data in `data/terminology/` and a curated parameter store under `data/parameters/`.

 ## Success Criteria
 - Engine executes an expanded DSL (attributes, conditional transitions, submodules, symptom and end states, unitized delays) with parity to key Synthea patterns.